Syria–European Union relations: Agreements

-In 1977 the EU and Syria signed a Cooperation Agreement which governs relations, which serves as the foundation for EU-relations.
-2004 and 2008 saw further bilateral agreements between the EU and Syria.
-Syria also joined the EU's Union for the Mediterranean (and previously the Barcelona Process) and the European Neighbourhood Policy - but does not fully benefit pending the application of the EU-Syria Association Agreement which was signed in 2009, and was suspended from the Union for the Mediterranean in 2011.
+In 2008, Syria also joined the EU's Union for the Mediterranean (and previously the Barcelona Process) and the European Neighbourhood Policy - but did not fully benefit pending the application of the EU-Syria Association Agreement (also includes a Free Trade Agreement) which was signed in 2009, but never ratified by Syria.
+Since 2011, the Euro-Mediterranean Agreement establishing an Association (EMAA) is frozen.
+Syria was suspended from the Union for the Mediterranean in 2011.